hopped/akka-avro-serializer/README.md

 This section discusses both the **serialization** and **deserialization** of Avro records using Akka in combination with the **AvroSerializer**.

+For a working example, please refer to the test suite.

 ### Configuration of the ActorSystem
 In order to make use of Avro serialization, you need to tell the **akka.actor.ActorSystem** about the Avro serializer to be used,